Kyoto Aquarium Complete Guide: A Perfect Location Within Walking Distance of Kyoto Station, Surrounded by Nature

 6. “Jellyfish Wonders” – A Dreamlike World Where Time Floats Away

-About 5,000 jellyfish of many sizes, colors, and motions drift or rest.
+About 30 species and 5,000 jellyfish drift or rest.
 Observe their mysterious lives in the 360‑degree tank “GURURI.”
 At the adjacent Kyoto Jellyfish Research Club, husbandry staff conduct breeding and research in an open workspace.

 Welcome to a dreamlike space where jellyfish drift and sway